zerodays/sistem-docs/project_structure.md

 **UI Pages:**
 - Monthly view of the payouts and expenses (buying items in inventory)
 - List of payouts that are overdue
+- Add a payout
-- Adding a payout
+- Edit a payout
-- Editing a payout
+- Delete a payout

-### Inventory
+## Inventory

 While working on multiple projects, one might have to buy some hardware, software licenses or food.
 This module keeps track of all items owned by the company.